GlobalAvianAssembly/avian_urban_habitat_results/README.md

 `niche_resilience.Rmd` cover the analysis for the predictors for the percentage of niches retained from the regional pool at each hotspot.
 The city random effect intercepts are stored in CSVs from this analysis but not used again.
 See `niche_resilience.meta_data.schema.yaml` for more information on the CSV files produced.
 Before running this file first run `download_data.Rmd`

 `species_analysis.Rmd` covers the analysis of niche loss/accumulation within cities.
 It uses exported accumluation data, details of which can be found in `species_analysis.meta_data.schema.yaml`.

+The clusters used to represent niches were generated using species morphology, the code is here https://zenodo.org/record/7798990.